An independent predictor of mortality and the cause of significant morbidity associated with falls.

 Acute or subacute onset should suggest an autoimmune or paraneoplastic disorder.

-Treatment consists of addressing any underlying pathology, when possible, followed by nonpharmacologic countermeasures (e.g., liberalization of salt intake, use of abdominal binders or compression stockings).
+Treatment consists of addressing any underlying pathology, when possible, followed by discontinuing or reducing the dose of aggravating drugs, and nonpharmacologic countermeasures (e.g., liberalization of salt intake, use of abdominal binders or compression stockings).
 Volume expansion (using mineralocorticoid therapy), short-acting vasopressors, or norepinephrine precursor therapy with droxidopa are adjunctive therapies when nonpharmacologic measures are insufficient.

 Orthostatic hypotension is defined as a fall in systolic blood pressure of at least 20 mmHg (at least 30 mmHg in patients with hypertension) and/or a fall in diastolic blood pressure of at least 10 mmHg within 3 minutes of standing.
-It becomes clinically significant if it is accompanied by symptoms of cerebral hypoperfusion, which can lead to syncope and falls.
-This monograph concentrates on orthostatic hypotension caused by autonomic problems.
+When orthostatic hypotension has an underlying neurogenic cause (e.g., peripheral neuropathy) it is associated with a blunted increase in heart rate, typically less than 15 bpm.
+Orthostatic hypotension becomes clinically significant if it is accompanied by symptoms of cerebral hypoperfusion, which can lead to syncope and falls.
+This topic concentrates on orthostatic hypotension caused by autonomic problems.

 History and exam